palewire/django-internetarchive-storage/README.md

 The first is the unique identifier where the file will be stored as an "item" on archive.org.

 The second is the file object containing the data you'd like to save.
-The file object must include have a name attribute included.
+The file object must have a name attribute.
 It will be bundled as a "file" in the archive.org system that is attached to the parent item.

 A metadata keyword argument accepts the extra information that will be attached to the identifier.
 Here's the complete list that are supported.